The real cost of wedding photography

-Part time – There is another difference between wedding photography packages, the photographer maybe heavily subsidising their ‘business’ with a full-time job, and not dependant on the wedding photography income alone, maybe that’s how they want to roll (this will be the case for all / most new photographers), or is there a fundamental reason that they are simply able to undercut the industry by some margin as they have an alternative income… Not that I intend to offend anyone here as seriously how each photographer runs their business is solely up to them and completely their business.
+There is another difference between wedding photography packages.
+The photographer maybe heavily subsidising their ‘business’ with a full-time job.
+Not being dependant on the wedding photography income alone, maybe that’s how they want to roll (this will be the case for all / most new photographers).
+Is there a fundamental reason that they are simply able to undercut the industry by some margin as they have an alternative income… Not that I intend to offend anyone here as seriously how each photographer runs their business is solely up to them and completely their business.
 When comparing one photographer with another photographer you must have this in mind.
 You may think that even after reading all this that some photographers charge far more and how come some photographers charge so much less, it’s because of the way they run, do they pay as many overhead bills, perhaps they have a fantastic deal with an album maker, they rely completely on word of mouth and therefore don’t cater for a marketing budget, it depends how much they pay themselves, have they bought their equipment with the business income or is it a once hobbyist camera bought with their full-time job (how I started with it) and now used for weddings on weekends?
 These are just some of the overhead costs that are taken into account when professional photographers have to consider when estimating their packages.

 Do they have the relevant experience in editing images?

-Comparing equipment – Does the photographer you’re comparing have exactly the same or equivalent equipment for the wedding?
-Often there’s a strong chance that the photographer charging more has twice as much equipment (sometimes up to £15,000) and more, compared with a photographer offering wedding photography packages for those with a smaller budget, the photographer could be using a kit lens and camera costing roughly £700.
-By investing in a more costly package you will often find that the photographer is well prepared using 2 or more cameras, covering the likelihood that one may fail, break or get damaged.
+Does the photographer you’re comparing have exactly the same or equivalent equipment for the wedding?
+Often there’s a strong chance that the photographer charging more has twice as much equipment (sometimes up to £15,000).
+Compared with a photographer offering wedding photography packages for those with a smaller budget.
+The photographer could be using a kit lens and camera costing roughly £700.
+By investing in a more costly package you will often find that the photographer is well prepared.
+Using 2 or more cameras, covering the likelihood that one may fail, break or get damaged.
 Imagine your photographers camera broke (assuming they carry just the one camera), you now have no way or by any means of capturing more photographs of your wedding, that is a dangerous and a serious gamble – A camera has failed on me before at a wedding, what did I do, panic?
 No!
 I used my alternative duplicate camera and the day carried on very smoothly.
-This goes without saying for memory cards and lenses too, you can never fully expect when something as unforgiving as this can go wrong.
+This goes without saying for memory cards and lenses too.
+You can never fully expect when something as unforgiving as this can go wrong.

 Duo photographer or two photographers packages are sometimes invaluable due to the amount of photography they can capture

-BOGOF – But there are two of them!
-There has been a sudden rise in couples and duo photographers of what I have noticed, offering wedding photography packages for higher prices but this is then split between the photographers, but you do get almost twice as many images and a ton more natural and candid images of your guests, these packages are sometimes invaluable hence them commanding costs in the dizzy heights of thousands of pounds.
-They offer the option and ‘insurance’ if you like that while one photographer is busy photographing the couple, the other is photographing the guests or working on a more creative and original angle of the couple.
-Do you expect to pay £600 for 2 photographers, have all those images and expect them to pay for all the costs, as mentioned earlier?
+But there are two of them!
+There has been a sudden rise in couples and duo photographers of what I have noticed, offering wedding photography packages for higher cost of photography but this is then split between the photographers, but you do get almost twice as many images and a ton more natural and candid images of your guests, these packages are sometimes invaluable hence them commanding costs in the dizzy heights of thousands of pounds.
+They offer the ‘insurance’ and luxury.
+While one photographer is busy photographing the couple, the other is photographing the guests.
+Do you expect to pay £600 for 2 photographers.
+Have all those images and expect them to pay for all the costs, as mentioned earlier?

-Whats included – I think this is the last but also another crucial point to be made, what do you get for your money, I mean, how many hours are they with you, is there a pre wedding photo shoot involved, what about an album, is that album made by a machine or crafted by hand, as a hand-made luxurious album are expensive items even before there are images printed costing roughly £200-£600 for an album, it quickly adds up.
+I think this is the last but also another crucial point to be made.
+What do you get for your money, I mean, how many hours are they with you?
+Is there a pre wedding photo shoot involved, what about an album?
+Is that album made by a machine or crafted by hand?
+A hand-made luxurious album are expensive items even before there are images printed costing roughly £200-£600 for an album.
+It can quickly add up.
 How many images do you receive, 200?
 600?
 All of them?
 Or how about – The package only costs £250 yet you don’t receive one image!
-How does that work? – you then have to pay per image and this is where the photographer can make some of the money back and make a reasonable profit, selling an image between £25 – £105 (size and quality dependant).
-In reality, I don’t think I have ever come across any two photographers that offer the same package, details, albums, quality of work and editing style, every business is different and so photography business are no exception.
+How does that work?
+You then have to pay per image and this is where the photographer can make some of the money back.
+To make a reasonable profit, selling an image between £25 – £105 (size and quality dependant).
+In reality, I don’t think I have ever come across any two photographers that offer the same package.
+The details – albums, quality of work and editing style, every business is different and so photography business are no exception.

 What to look out for in a photographer and their wedding photography package

 So this brings me almost to an end… I do like to talk / write a lot.
-The top things I would highly consider you to question when comparing packages and photographers are these, there are much more options to consider but these are the main questions to ask the photographers to make sure you find the most suitable and professional photographer available.
+The top things I would highly consider you to question when comparing packages and photographers are these.
+There are much more options to consider but these are the main questions to ask the photographers.

 1 – Ultimately who are they, are they always in demand with exceptional reviews?